Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Scottish Parliament dissolved at 23:59 on 8 April 2026, entering formal dissolution on 9 April, triggering the regulated short campaign spending limits, publication restrictions on government communications, and Purdah for civil servants.
-No MSPs hold the title between dissolution and the 7 May election.
-The Scottish Government's pre-election Purdah guidance had been in effect since 26 March 2026.
+The Scottish Parliament dissolved at 23:59 on 8 April 2026, triggering short-campaign spending limits, publication restrictions, and civil service Purdah from 9 April.
+No individual holds MSP status between dissolution and the 7 May election.
+Scottish Government Purdah guidance has been active since 26 March.

 Democracy Club's candidate database went from covering 81 of 3,074 areas to 2,636 in the three days following English and Welsh Statement of Persons Nominated publication.
 Scotland hit 100 per cent.
 Volunteer verification of imported records continues; the North East lags at 39 per cent entered.